flybywiresim/docs/docs/a32nx-dev/overview.md

 ## Build process

-Due to how Microsoft Flight Simulator package building works, it is necessary for us to maintain our own, bespoke build tools.
+Due to how Microsoft Flight Simulator package building works, it is necessary for us to maintain our own bespoke build tools.

 The high-level goal of the build process is to eventually have all code in the `src/` directory.